sarkershantonu/hardware/pihole/readme.md

 # Step 0
 - Make sure you have CURL , so better setup ubuntu with LAMP pre installed.
-- From your router , made fixed IP to connected pc for piole
+- From your router , made fixed IP to connected pc for pihole

 # Setup
 in you pihole PC (or ssh tunnel)